UrbanAnalyst/dodgr/cran-comments.md

-# CRAN notes for dodgr_0.2.20 submission
+# CRAN notes for dodgr_0.2.21 submission

-This submission rectifies a previous submission which generated a note regarding possibly invalid URL.
-Although that URL was valid, this submission replaces it with another which should avoid that note.
+This submission removes 'CXX_STD=CXX11' statements from all Makevars files, as requested.

 This submission generates the following NOTES on some systems: